GE Refrigerator NC Error Code: Not Cooling Fault

 My GE refrigerator just started showing NC.
 How long before food spoils?

-Can I replace the GE compressor myself?
+Can I replace the GE start relay myself?

 Related Ge Refrigerator Error Codes